Date(s) - Friday, Jul 24, 2020 - Sunday, Jul 26, 2020

-Arrival at trailhead: Friday @ 2:00 – 4:00 PM (MST).
-We want to arrive early enough to be able to get to the campsite, setup camp, eat dinner and start session 1 by 7pm.
+Arrival at campsite: Friday @ 2:00 – 4:00 PM (MST).
+We want to arrive early enough to be able to get to the camp setup, eat dinner and start session 1 by 7pm.

 The morning will consist of breakfast (on your own) and sessions 2 and 3.
 We’ll break for lunch then you’ll be free to head to town, go fishing (you’ll need a Colorado license), hike, sleep, etc…

 Session 4 will begin at camp at 7pm.

 Eat breakfast then session 5 will start at 9am.
 We’ll break camp with enough time to be ready to depart the trailhead by 12 noon.

 We’ll be able to drive directly to the campsite.
 Our location will be determined when we get closer to the event as the weather will play a factor.
 One location possibility is near Wolf Creek Pass in southern Colorado.
 Another is near Gunnison.
 Both locations have elk, mule deer, moose and bighorn sheep!
 A picture just doesn’t do the location justice!